Can you sue over a meme? Turns out, you can.

 There are many reasons for suing someone, and with technology changing the ways in which we interact in both public and private, there are more and more ways to seek legal compensation for harms done.
 Camera phones, small concealed listening devices, and social media have all changed the ways in which we view privacy…and how we fight for it.
 It should be no surprise that several companies and individuals have now been sued for a meme.

 In fact, for almost a decade now, memes have been the center of a number of legal battles.
 Some of these focus on “fair use” and copyright issues.
 Others have been cases that focus on the invasion of privacy or defamation.
 Many of these cases end up being settled out of court.

 So, someone be sued for a meme?
 Sure.
 Should you try to bring a case against someone?
 More importantly, is it worth speaking to a lawyer about the possibility?
 The answer may well be “yes,” depending on the reasons you are seeking damages.

 Some Famous Legal Cases of Suing Someone Over a Meme

 There are now some legal precedents for people suing over a meme.
 We break these up into two broad categories: Defamation/Invasion of Privacy and Fair Use.

-Late last month, the mother of a young girl who has been diagnosed with Down syndrome filed suit against “Dancing with the Stars” professional Valentin Chmerkovskiy and CBS Corp., among others, alleging that they caused a distasteful meme of her daughter to go viral.
-The meme is based on a picture taken in 2008 at a minor league baseball game.
-The picture depicts a young girl drinking what appears to be a “sugary” drink near a concessions stand (the picture shall not be re-posted here out of respect for the family).
+Wrong kind of star.
+Some years ago, the mother of a young girl who has been diagnosed with Down syndrome filed suit against Dancing with the Stars professional Valentin Chmerkovskiy and CBS Corp. (among others).
+She alleged that the defendants caused a distasteful meme of her daughter to go viral.
+The meme is based on a picture taken in 2008 at a minor league baseball game; the picture depicts a young girl drinking what appears to be a “sugary” drink near a concession stand.
+(The picture shall not be re-posted here out of respect for the family.)
 The picture was captioned, “Letting your kid become obese should be considered child abuse.”